grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

 ### Create the namespace and set it as the default

-> **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique namespace.
-We recommend using the format `instantonlab-` followed by your initials.
-For example, `instantonlab-rm`.
+> **NOTE**: If you are working on a cluster that is shared with others, a namespace has already been created for you if your user is *user1* then you namespaces is *instantonlab-1*.
+Change [Your initial] accordingly.

 ```bash
 export CURRENT_NS=instantonlab-[Your initial]
 ```
+> **NOTE**: your namespace has already been created

 ```bash
 oc adm new-project $CURRENT_NS
 oc project $CURRENT_NS
 ```

-### Enable the default registry route in OpenShift to push images to its internal repos
+### Enable the default registry route in OpenShift to push images to its internal repos [not necessary when using a shared OpenShift]

-> **NOTE**: You will not need to perform this step if you completed the Semeru Cloud Compiler lab.
+> **NOTE**: You will not need to perform this step as the registry is already exposed

 ```bash
 oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge